shakeel-faiz/FF/003/dbms.md

+In this article, we will explain what DBMS is, its components and functions, why it is important and how it manages databases.
+Additionally, we will provide you with a list of popular DBMS.
+Let's get started.

 ## What is a database management system (DBMS)?

 A **Database Management System (DBMS)** is software that allows users to create, manage and interact with [databases][2].
 It provides a structured way to store, retrieve and manipulate data efficiently, ensuring that data remains organized, accessible and secure.
 With a DBMS, users can perform various operations like adding, updating, deleting and querying data often without needing to know the underlying complexities of data storage.